 Mr. May was born and raised in Memphis, and is a graduate of Ridgeway High School.
 In 2004, he earned his Bachelor of Arts from the University of Alabama.
 Mr. May continued his education and received his Juris Doctorate upon graduating Cum Laude from the University of Tennessee in 2008.
 During law school, Mr. May was a member of the American Association for Justice Mock Trial Team and the Robert F. Wagner National Labor & Employment Moot Court team, and was selected to the Order of Barristers, a national honorary organization recognizing oral advocacy and brief writing skills.

 In addition to his litigation practice, Mr. May has been an active member of the Memphis Bar Association and Tennessee Bar Association.
 He is a 2015 graduate of the Tennessee Bar Association Leadership Law class, and serves as a member of the 2017-2019 TBALL steering committee.
 Mr. May served as a member of the Memphis Bar Association Young Lawyers Division Board of Directors in 2014 before being elevated to Vice-President in 2015.
 He was elected by his peers to serve as President of the MBA-YLD in 2016.
 In 2016, Mr. May also completed an intensive seven day trial advocacy training program held at Stanford University in California.

-Mr. May and his wife have two – soon to be three – young children and live in East Memphis.
+Mr. May and his wife have three young children and live in East Memphis.
 The May family enjoys spending time together at the Memphis Zoo, Shelby Farms Park, and Children’s Museum of Memphis.
 Mr. May is a good cook, a mediocre golfer, and an outspoken fan of the Memphis Tigers, Memphis Grizzlies, Alabama Crimson Tide and Atlanta Braves.
 Mr. May co-created and co-hosted a weekly sports talk radio program, 3 Shades of Blue Radio, about the Memphis Grizzlies on Sports 56 WHBQ from 2013 through 2017.
 He and his wife also founded a local clothing company, 901 Collection, which celebrates Memphis while raising money to support local charities such as Youth Villages, Shelby Farms Park Conservancy, West Cancer Center, Mid-South Spay and Neuter and the Mid-South Food Bank.